shaik1002/biggitlabbomb/doc/api/members.md

 ## List all billable members of a group

-Prerequisites:

-- You must have the Owner role to access the API endpoint for billing permissions, as shown in [billing permissions](../user/free_user_limit.md).

 Gets a list of group members that count as billable.
 The list includes members in subgroups and projects.

 This API endpoint works on top-level groups only.
 It does not work on subgroups.